XTE J1814-338 as a strange star admixed with bosonic dark matter

 We show that the compact star XTE J1814–338 can be explained as a strange star admixed with self-interacting bosonic dark matter (BDM), provided the dark matter fraction exceeds approximately $70\%$.
 This interpretation leads to a robust constraint on the BDM particle mass: $m_\chi \lesssim 307(\lambda/\pi)^{1/4}$ MeV ($\lambda$ is the dimensionless coupling constant of the BDM).
 The result is independent of formation scenario and microphysical details and is falsifiable by future NICER and LIGO/Virgo observations.

 {{\it Introduction.}} According to strange quark matter (SQM) hypothesis \cite{Itoh1970,Bodmer1971,Witten1984,Farhi1984}, SQM consists of roughly equal numbers of up ($u$), down ($d$), and strange ($s$) quarks, along with a small admixture of electrons, which may be more stable than ordinary nuclear matter.
-As a consequence, compact stars could exist as strange stars (SSs) \citep{Alcock1986,Madsen1999,Weber2005,Zhang2024} rather than neutron stars (NSs).
+As a consequence, compact stars could exist as strange stars (SSs) \citep{Alcock1986,Madsen1999,Weber2005,Zhang2024} rather than neutron stars (NSs).Interestingly, it is found recently that SSs could well explain the repeating fast radio bursts (FRBs) \citep{Geng2021}, and also the anomalous X-ray pulsars (AXPs) and soft gamma-ray repeaters (SGRs) \citep{Qiao2025}.

 Compact stars (NSs, SSs) might contain a dark matter (DM) core or a DM halo made of non-annihilating self-interacting DM \cite{Bramante2024,Grippa2025}.
 Thus, it is expected that the observations of compact stars could help us to unveil the nature of DM.